astralfrontier/peppermile.org/src/grand-adventure.md

 **Challenges have a difficulty rating**.
 Typical difficulty ratings are between 1 (the simplest monsters, like Slimes, that novice adventurers can beat) and 20 (giant or powerful monsters such as dragons, kraken, and the like).

 **Challenges have an endurance**.
-This is measured in hearts (&#9825;), usually two or more.
+This is measured in squares (&#x25A1;), usually two or more.
-As a general rule, the more PCs you have, the more hearts of endurance your Challenges should have, so that everybody has a chance to act against them.
+As a general rule, the more PCs you have, the more squares of endurance your Challenges should have, so that everybody has a chance to act against them.

-Depleting hearts isn't just a matter of wearing down a monster's hit points.
+Depleting squares isn't just a matter of wearing down a monster's hit points.
-Rather, it represents the stages of confronting a Challenge.
+Rather, it represents the different stages of confronting a Challenge.
-For example, the party might spend time fighting a Dragon on the ground, then deal with it as it takes to the air, then try to keep it from breathing fire on a nearby village, then wound its wings to down it, then finally strike a decisive blow.
-Each of these might be represented by a heart.
+For example, the party might fight a dragon!
+It might have one or more squares representing the following stages:

+1. The dragon starts on the ground, using its claws and tail to attack.
+2. The dragon takes to the air and attacks at range.
+3. The dragon breathes fire on the nearby village.
+4. The dragon flies faster and must be forced down.
+5. The dragon is desperate and fights with everything.

-Every successful Action against a Challenge depletes one of its hearts.
+Every successful Action against a Challenge depletes one of its squares.
-When a Challenge has no hearts left, it's resolved.
+When a Challenge has no squares left, it's resolved.
-Characters can pay the activation cost for a Challenge multiple times, depleting one extra heart, as part of the same action.
+Characters can pay the activation cost for a Challenge multiple times, depleting one extra squares, as part of the same action.

 For example, Tana is fighting Slimes.
-They're easy to beat (difficulty 2) but have 5 hearts.
+They're easy to beat (difficulty 2) but have 5 squares.
 Tana rolls 3 dice, getting 2, 3, and 5.
-She assigns all these dice to the Slime Word, and depletes 3 of the Challenge's hearts.
+She assigns all these dice to the Slime Word, and depletes 3 of the Challenge's squares.

-Each heart of endurance might have a different difficulty rating.
+Each squares of endurance might have a different difficulty rating.
-For example, a situation that gets progressively more difficult might have an endurance like this: 10 &#9825;&#9825;, 15 &#9825;&#9825;, 20 &#9825;&#9825;.
+For example, a situation that gets progressively more difficult might have an endurance like this: 10 &#x25A1;&#x25A1;, 15 &#x25A1;&#x25A1;, 20 &#x25A1;.
-Clearing the first two hearts each has a difficulty of 10, the next two has 15, and the final two has 20.
+Clearing the first two squares each has a difficulty of 10, the next two has 15, and the final one has 20.

 **Challenges are also Words**.
 Their activation cost is their difficulty rating when used in an Action.